learn-co-curriculum/variable-readme/README.md

 age
 longest_word
 ```
 These would all be valid variable names in Ruby.
 They would not all be good variable names.
-There is strong convention among Rubyists to use what is known as *snake case*, multiple_word_names_should_be_seperated_by_an_underscore.
-This is opposed to *camel case* whereUpcasedCharactersAreUsedToIndicateWordBreaks.
+There is strong convention among Rubyists to use what is known as *snake case* `this_is_an_example_of_snake_case` -- words are seperated by underscores.
+This is opposed to *camel case*
+`thisIsAnExampleOfCamelCase` where upcased characters indicate word breaks.

 Variable names should start with a lowercase letter.
-A variable that begins with an uppercase letter is known as a Constant and has some different behavior.
+A variable that begins with an uppercase letter is known as a **constant** and has some different behavior.

 There are also some rules that mark invalid variable names: